 Southern Word offers creative solutions for youth to build literacy and presentation skills, reconnect to their education and lives, and act as leaders in the improvement of their communities through the literary and performing arts.

-The organizations the PLA Board and staff visited just skim the surface of all Nashville has to offer and we will be working to make connections that will add to your conference experience.
+The organizations the PLA Board and staff visited just skim the surface of all Nashville has to offer.
 Here are just a few more opportunities:

 PLA 2020 will be an inclusive convening that highlights innovative work and ideas that address the challenges facing public libraries and their communities today.
 We look forward to seeing you there.
 Please let us know if you have any questions or ideas: email us at firstname.lastname@example.org